Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 Its top sustained wind speed late Tuesday morning was 35 miles per hour.

-If it reached 39, the depression would become tropical storm burl.
+If it reached 39, the depression would become Tropical Storm Burl.

-B. E. R. Y. L. So a new crisis has evolved.
+So a new crisis has evolved.

 I did.

-I said that I said that I felt this was Carolina's turn.
+I said that I felt this was Carolina's turn.

-Carolina and North on the Eastern Seaboard this year.
+Carolina and North on the eastern seaboard this year.

-I did make that predict.
+I did make that pretty.

-And you know, I made that prediction right after they predicted whatever number storms this year, 17 or 19.
+And you know, I made that prediction right after they predicted whatever number of storms this year, 17 or 19.

 I said, you know what?

-We're going to have X number hurricanes.
+We're going to have X number of hurricanes.

 That's just what I think.